Lukasz825700516/CameraKeybinds/README.md

 -  third person, with "o"
 -  reverse third person, with "p"

+Hold key to temporary change perspective:
+-  first person, with "j"
+-  third person, with "k"
+-  reverse third person, with "l"

 Or toggle between last and:
 -  first person, with "b"
 -  third person, with "n"